zaiisao/Documentation/en/Interactive Broadcast/media_relay_android.md

 	int result = worker().getRtcEngine().updateChannelMediaRelay(mediaRelayConfiguration);
 	```

-**Note**:
+<div class="alert note">After calling the <code>startChannelMediaRelay</code> method, you can call the <code>updateChannelMediaRelay</code> method to add or delete the relay channels.</div>

-After calling the `startChannelMediaRelay` method, you can call the `updateChannelMediaRelay` method to add or delete the relay channels.
+We provide an open-source Cross-Channel-OpenLive-Android demo project that implements string user accounts on Github.
+You can try the demo and view the source code in the [CrossChannelDialog.java](https://github.com/AgoraIO/Advanced-Video/blob/master/Cross-Channel/Cross-Channel-OpenLive-Android/app/src/main/java/io/agora/openlive/ui/CrossChannelDialog.java) file.

 ### API Reference